ArtyCodingart/form-craft/docs/validation-rules/string.md

 **Parameters**
 - `length: Int` – required number of characters
-- `message: String` – error message if length does not match
+- `message: LocalizedStringResource` – error message if length does not match

 ```swift
 let lengthRule = FormCraftValidationRules()